lyamtorres/bing-tests-automation/README.md

 # Bing Tests Automation

-This project consists in a set of automated tests to evaluate Bing search behavior, using Selenium and Mocha.
+This project is a set of automated tests to emulate Bing searches, using Selenium and Mocha.

 ## ⚙ Installation
 * First, you need to install Mocha in the project directory: